PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth: Solar neutrino flux

-In addition to allowing the selection of different solar models, \peanuts also allows the use of different energy spectra for the various neutrino fractions.
-By default the $^8B$ and $hep$ spectra are assumed and taken from \cite{Ortiz:2000nf} and \cite{Bahcall:1997eg} respectively.
-Spectra for other neutrino fractions or different spectra can be provided via the optional argument \py{spectrum_files} in the constructor for the \py{SolarModel} class.
+In addition to allowing the selection of different solar models, \peanuts also allows the use of different energy spectra for the various neutrino fluxes.
+By default, the following are provided and taken from: $pp$ and $hep$~\cite{Bahcall:1997eg}, $^8B$~\cite{Ortiz:2000nf}, ${}^{13}N$, ${}^{15}O$ and ${}^{17}F$~\cite{Bahcall:1987jc}, $^7Be$~\cite{Bahcall:1994cf}.
+Different spectra can be provided via the optional argument \py{spectrum_files} in the constructor for the \py{SolarModel} class.
 It should be noted that spectra are assumed in \peanuts to be normalised to 1, so the user should make sure to renormalise the spectrum accordingly, as it is the case, for instance for the $^8B$ spectrum from \cite{Winter:2004kf}, which is normalized to 1000.

 In addition to the neutrino fraction distributions and fluxes, the \py{SolarModel} class in \peanuts provides the density of the Sun at various radius samples, necessary for computing the probability of neutrinos at Sun exit from eq.~\eqref{solarfluxmass}.
 This probability, or equivalenty the weight of neutrino mass eigenstates in the surface of the Sun, is computed by \peanuts with the function \begin{lstpy} solar_flux_mass(th12, th13, DeltamSq21, DeltamSq3l, E, radius_samples, density, fraction) \end{lstpy}